ElaineNg94/PyBer_Analysis/README.md

 # PyBer_Analysis
 ## Overview of the analysis:

-The purpose of this analysis was to help Omar and create visualizations of rideshare data to help improve ride-sharing services and determine the affordability for lower income neighborhoods.
+The purpose of this analysis was to help Omar by creating visualizations of rideshare data to help improve ride-sharing services and determine the affordability for lower income neighborhoods.
 The rideshare data is supposed to show the different data among different city types, like the total rides, total drivers, total fares, average fare per ride and driver, and the total fare by city type.
 I was told to use matplotlib, instead of Excel so I used matplotlib for this visualization.
 Using matplotlib would impress the CEO, V. Isualize more by making a graph and tables as our data visualizations, which making this would help Omar analyze this data too.

 ## Results: